Esmé Louise James: Education and personal life

 James completed her PhD in English and Theatre Studies at the University of Melbourne's School of Culture and Communication in 2024.
 Her PhD thesis focused on the history of pornography and literary eroticism from the 1700s to the early 1900s.
 Her academic focus was initially on the history of religion before shifting to sexuality.

 Prior to university, James grew up in the suburb of Mordialloc and attended Beaconhills College.
-She is the daughter of Dr. Susan James, an outreach fellow at the University of Melbourne's school of mathematics and statistics; the two have collaborated on Kinky History and SexTistics.
+She is the daughter of Susan James, an outreach fellow at the University of Melbourne's school of mathematics and statistics; the two have collaborated on Kinky History and SexTistics.
 James also has a brother with high needs nonverbal autism and epilepsy, of whom she is the primary caregiver; she was also diagnosed with autism herself as an adult.
 She and her boyfriend, Nicolas Muniz-Saavedra, began dating shortly before the COVID-19 lockdown.
 She is bisexual, having come out at the end of her undergraduate studies.

 James has been vocal on a number of social issues.
 She attended a Melbourne-based abortion rights protest in 2019 and spoke at another one in 2022, held after the apparent overturn of Roe v.
 Wade in America.
 In 2024, Esmé founded the Let's Get Explicit campaign, which provoked conversation about violence against women in Australia.